research-software-collaborations/project_database/README.md

 ## Changing the status of your project
 - Projects can be changed/removed by their owner via pull request at any time.
 We encourage projects that have been filled or are no longer relevant to be updated accordingly.
+- Projects that are complete or in progress require a "link" field used to document the project results (eg, a project webpage, etc)

 ## Testing/visualizing your entry
 - This repo uses precommit-ci.
 Consider using pre-commit locally